Updated December 2015

 Enhancing Student Education

-- 3 students from Republic County are studying at KU Medical Center.
+- 2 students from Republic County are currently studying at KU Medical Center.

 Strengthening the Health Care Workforce

-- 10 KU Medical Center graduates live and/or practice in Republic County.
+- 10 KU Medical Center alumni live and/or practice in Republic County.

 - 1 Republic County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.